-For more information on labelling, packaging and quality see also: Codex Alimentarius Standard for avocados (CODEX STAN 179-1995).
+For more information on labelling, packaging and quality see also the Codex Alimentarius Standard for avocados (CODEX STAN 179-1995).

-Based on production and trade statistics, the total European consumption of avocados is estimated at 327,000 tonnes, which is around 0.65 kilo per capita.
-This consumption rate is still relatively low compared to, for example, the USA where people consume four times as much avocados.
-In Europe, France is the largest consumer market for fresh avocados.
-The Nordic countries also consume a relatively large amount per capita.
-In almost all countries consumption is increasing with an average of 16% annually over the past few years.
+Based on production and trade statistics, the total European consumption of avocados is approaching 500,000 tonnes, which is around one kilo per capita.
+This consumption rate is still relatively low compared to the USA, for example, where people consume four times as many avocados.

 Hass most popular avocado variety